Bellarine Peninsula food and wine tour with Andy's Trails

 After years working in the local hospitality industry managing pubs, owner and operator Andrew Tynan decided to share his passion for the region’s food and beverage scene with visitors.
 He established Andy’s Trails in 2017 with a selection of craft beer tours, before branching out into gourmet taste trails.
 Melbourne craft beer walks have recently been added to the list of itineraries.

-Today I’m joining Andy’s small-group Bellarine Peninsula food and wine tour known as the Bellarine Taster.
+Today I’m joining Andy’s small-group Bellarine Peninsula food and wine tour.
 The tour visits five wineries and providores that showcase the best tastes the region has to offer, and on this occasion we’re heading for Basils Farm, Oakdene, Flying Brick Cider House with Yes Said the Seal wines, and Jack Rabbit.

 Basils Farm is famous for its artisanal chardonnay, pinot noir, shiraz, rosé and prosecco.
 The winery also produced its first sauvignon blanc in 2016.
 Try the young-vine pinot noir.
 It’s produced from a vine that was transplanted from Marysville following the devastating bushfires of 2009.